mmistakes/made-mistakes-jekyll/_posts/2012-10-10-editorialism-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @editorialism"
+title: "Red lips and shirt"
 description: "PaperFaces portrait of @editorialism drawn with Paper by 53 on an iPad."
 image: paperfaces-editorialism-twitter-lg
 thumb: paperfaces-editorialism-twitter-150.jpg